keith-packard/lola/README.md

 Lola was originally written over thirty years ago in a long-lost dialect of lisp called Kalypso.
 I've transliterated it into python, but I haven't tried to make it look like reasonable code.

+Slurp is another parser generator handling SLR grammars.
+Those are also a subset of LALR, but larger than LL.

 ## Input Syntax